Chart Color Schemes

 Infrastructure

-Flynn has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Flynn has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting this region: Ginninderry Stage 3 - The Valley Release.
-Other key projects include Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara), Kippax Fair Expansion & Upgrade, and Macnamara Residential Estate.
-The following details those most relevant.
+AreaSearch has identified one major project likely affecting this region.
+Key projects are Ginninderry Stage 3 - The Valley Release, Ginninderry Estate - Stages 4-7 (Strathnairn & future Macnamara), Kippax Fair Expansion & Upgrade, and Macnamara Residential Estate.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.